 Nuclear reactor plants include storage facilities for the wet storage of spent fuel assemblies.
 The safety function of the spent fuel pool and storage racks is to maintain the spent fuel assemblies in a safe and subcritical array during all credible storage conditions and to provide a safe means of loading the assemblies into shipping casks.
 The NRC staff's review covered the effect of the proposed EPU on the criticality analysis (e.g., reactivity of the spent fuel storage array and boraflex degradation or neutron poison efficacy).
-The NRC's acceptance criteria are based on (1) draft GDC-40GDC-4, insofar as it requires that protection be provided for engineered safety features against the dynamic effects and missiles that might result from plant equipment failuresinsofar as it requires that SSCs important to safety be designed to-accommodate the effects of and to be compatible with the environmental conditions associated-with normal-operation, maintenance, testing, and postulated accidents, and (2) draft GDC-66GDC-62, insofar as it requires that criticality in the fuel storage systems be prevented by physical systems or processes, preferably by use of geometrically safe configurations.
+The NRC's acceptance criteria are based on (1) draft GDC-40, insofar as it requires that protection be provided for engineered safety features against the dynamic effects and missiles that might result from plant equipment failures, and (2) draft GDC-66, insofar as it requires that criticality in the fuel storage systems be prevented by physical systems or processes, preferably by use of geometrically safe configurations.
 Specific review criteria are contained in SRP Section 9.1.2.